TheIdentityHub/UI-Customizations/Readme.md

 # Branding

-Customizing the look and feel
+Branding the look and feel
 The look and feel of The Identity Hub can be branded on different levels:

 - global (cross tenant)